raphaelr/tiny-azagent/README.md

 *After* network is ready (i.e. eth0 has a DHCP lease), start this program.
 It will tell Azure that the VM is ready and immediately exit.

 Only run one of waagent, cloud-init, or tiny-azagent.
 Running multiple provisioning agents causes explosions.

+A sample systemd unit is kind of in `nix/nixos-module.nix`.

 ## Disclaimer